jianingli189/Interactive-Lab-Hub/Lab 1/README.md

 ## Part A. Plan

-For your masterwork, reconstruct the interaction as a scene:
+For your masterwork, reconstruct the interaction as a scene: For our recreation, we will stage a bedtime scene in which a parent helps a child transition from a normal, illuminated bedroom into a dark room filled with glowing stars.

-- **Setting:** Where and when does this interaction happen? (a jungle, a kitchen, a spaceship corridor, a nightclub, a harbor at night)
+- **Setting:** Where and when does this interaction happen?
-   - A child's bedroom at bedtime, usually at night when the child is getting ready to sleep.
+   - A child's bedroom at bedtime, at night when the child is getting ready to sleep.
+The room is initially illuminated by a regular bedroom light.
+After the bedtime routine, the light is turned off, revealing the glow-in-the-dark stars on the ceiling.
 - **Players:** Who is involved?
 Who else is present?
 Think through everyone in the setting, not just the primary user.
-   - The primary user is the child, who interacts with the stars mainly through looking at and experiencing their glow.
+   - The primary user is the child, who is getting ready to sleep and experiences the stars as they begin to glow.
-   - A parent or caregiver is also present, especially at the beginning of the interaction.
+   - A parent or caregiver is also present at the beginning of the scene.
+The parent helps the child get ready for bed, turns off the light, briefly shares the experience of watching the stars, and then leaves the room.
-   - The parent may help the child get ready for bed, turn off the lights, and stay for a short time before leaving the room.
-The stars themselves act as the central interactive element, responding to the change from light to darkness through their changing visibility and brightness.
+   - The glow-in-the-dark stars are the central interactive element.
+They respond to the transition from light to darkness by becoming visible and glowing.
 - **Activity:** What is happening between the players and the light?
-   - The parent and child go through their usual bedtime routine.
-When it is time to sleep, the parent turns off the room light.
-As the room becomes dark, the stars on the ceiling gradually emerge and begin to glow.
-The child looks up at the stars and may imagine that they are lying beneath a real night sky.
-The parent and child may briefly observe the glowing stars together before the parent leaves.
-As time passes, the stars gradually fade, while the child settles down and falls asleep.
+   - The parent and child complete their bedtime routine.
+The parent then turns off the bedroom light.
+As the room becomes dark, the stars on the ceiling gradually become visible and glow.
+The child looks up at the stars, imagining that they are lying beneath a real night sky.
+The parent and child briefly share this moment before the parent leaves.
+The child continues watching the stars as their glow gradually fades and eventually falls asleep.
 - **Goals:** What is each player trying to do?
-   - The child's goal is to feel comfortable and safe while falling asleep.
-The glowing stars provide a familiar and calming presence that can make the darkness feel less frightening and make bedtime more enjoyable.
+   - The child's goal is to feel safe and comfortable while falling asleep.
+The glowing stars make the dark room feel more familiar, comforting, and imaginative.
-   - The parent's goal is to help the child transition to sleep and eventually become comfortable falling asleep independently.
-The stars can become part of a predictable bedtime ritual, allowing the parent to gradually reduce their presence while the child still has a familiar source of comfort in the room.
+   - The parent's goal is to help the child settle down and transition to sleep.
+By making the stars part of a predictable bedtime ritual, the parent can provide reassurance while gradually allowing the child to fall asleep independently.

 **Describe your setting, players, activity, and goals here.**